jnprogrammer/MachineLearning/README.md

 -   Tensorflow 2.0: Deep Learning and Artificial Intelligence

 The work I've jumped into has brought me to a point of understanding to what I need to focuse on, Statistics.

+FYI: when using Google colabs to run TensorFlow 2.0.0 beta you'll need to run that command twice.